Cold Spring, New York: Country estates

-Towards the latter part of the nineteenth century artists, writers and prominent families came to Cold Spring, and mansions were built along Morris Avenue, including "Undercliff," the home of publisher George Pope Morris, and "Craigside," the home of Julia and General Daniel Butterfield.
-To the south, West Point Foundry employees Dr. Frederick Lente built "The Grove," Robert Parker Parrott built "Plumbush," and Hudson River School painter Thomas P. Rossiter built "Fair Lawn."
+Towards the latter part of the nineteenth century artists, writers and prominent families came to Cold Spring, and mansions were built along Morris Avenue, including "Undercliff", the home of publisher George Pope Morris, and "Craigside", the home of Julia and General Daniel Butterfield.
+To the south, West Point Foundry employee Dr. Frederick Lente built "The Grove".

 Geography

 The village is bordered by the Hudson River to the west, and is bound by the Hudson Highlands State Park to the north, where Mount Taurus and Breakneck Ridge rise out of the banks of the Hudson and form two basically parallel ridges that track each other inland.
 The valley between them has an abandoned dairy farm, two lakes, and a camp.

 According to the United States Census Bureau, the village has a total area of 1.55 km2, of which 1.54 km2 is land and 0.01 sqkm, or 0.91%, is water.